Set a course for ABM

 While B2B decisions are often seen as rational and driven by data, emotion still plays a key role in the buying process.
 A strong brand helps foster an emotional connection with the buyer, making the company more than just a transactional partner.

-• Emotional influence in B2B: According to a CEB (now Gartner) study, B2B buyers are 50% more likely to make a purchase when they feel an emotional connection to a brand.
+- Emotional influence in B2B: According to a CEB (now Gartner) study[6], B2B buyers are 50% more likely to make a purchase when they feel an emotional connection to a brand.
 In an ABM context, where building long-term relationships is key, a strong brand can create that emotional bond, making the company not just a vendor but a trusted partner.

-• Brand strength and customer retention: Branding also plays a significant role in customer retention and advocacy, which are core elements of a successful ABM strategy.
-Forrester found that 69% of B2B buyers are more likely to consider a company with a strong brand when it comes time for repeat purchases.
-A well-established brand encourages loyalty and upsell opportunities, which are vital to ABM's focus on deepening relationships with key accounts.
+- Brand strength and customer retention: Branding also plays a significant role in customer retention and advocacy, which are core elements of a successful ABM strategy.
+Forrester[7] found that 69% of B2B buyers are more likely to consider a company with a strong brand when it comes time for repeat purchases.
+A well-established brand encourages loyalty and upsells opportunities, which are vital to ABM's focus on deepening relationships with key accounts.

 Brand as a protective forcefield

 With B2B evolving at a rapid pace, product features and pricing are easy to replicate.
-However, brand equity is much harder to duplicate, offering a long-term competitive advantage.
+However, brand equity is much harder to duplicate, offering a long-term advantage.
 This competitive edge is particularly important in ABM, where high-value accounts are frequently the target of competing vendors.

-• Defending market position: Research fromMcKinsey suggests that B2B companies with a strong brand grow faster and are more profitable, with branded companies experiencing 31% higher revenue growth than those with weaker brands.
+- Defending market position: Research from McKinsey[8] suggests that B2B companies with a strong brand grow faster and are more profitable, with branded companies experiencing 31% higher revenue growth than those with weaker brands.
 When targeting key accounts, a strong brand offers protection from competitors that may have comparable products or services but lack the established trust that a recognised brand provides.

 Telling a complete and compelling story

-Brand-building and ABMare not mutually exclusive but are, in fact, complementary strategies that work best when integrated.
+Brand-building and ABM are not mutually exclusive but are, in fact, complementary strategies that work best when integrated.
 ABM benefits from the groundwork laid by strong branding efforts, while a well-executed ABM campaign reinforces and strengthens the brand.

-• Unified messaging and consistency: ABM personalisation depends on delivering relevant, highly tailored messages to specific accounts.
+- Unified messaging and consistency: ABM personalisation depends on delivering relevant, highly tailored messages to specific accounts.
 However, these messages must be consistent with the broader brand narrative to build trust and credibility.
-According to B2B International, 85% of B2B marketers believe that a consistent brand experience across all channels is essential to maintaining trust with target accounts.
+According to B2B International[10], 85% of B2B marketers believe that a consistent brand experience across all channels is essential to maintaining trust with target accounts.

-• Brand as a long-term asset: While ABM is often focused on short-term wins, brand-building creates long-term equity.
-As noted by the Institute of Practitioners in Advertising (IPA), B2B organisations that balance long-term brand-building and short-term ABM efforts achieve 25% higher profitability overtime.
+- Brand as a long-term asset: While ABM is often focused on short-term wins, brand-building creates long-term equity.
+As noted by the Institute of Practitioners in Advertising (IPA)[11], B2B organisations that balance long-term brand-building and short-term ABM efforts achieve 25% higher profitability overtime.
 By investing in both, organisations can ensure continued success in targeting and retaining high-value accounts.

 Integrating brand to amplify ABM